andersonscreekps/andersonscreekps-website/content/our-school/school-council.md

 Department employees include staff members at the school.
 Members of this category may make up no more than one third of the total membership of school council.
 As the executive officer, the principal of the school is automatically one of these members.

-* Sue Dyos - School Principal, Executive Officer, DEET representative
+* Sue Dyos - School Principal, Executive Officer
-* Amanda Callaway, DEET representative
+* Amanda Callaway
-* Jake Laurie - Acting Assistant Principal, DEET representative
+* Jake Laurie - Acting Assistant Principal
-* Deidre Prior, DEET representative
+* Deidre Prior

 ### Parent representatives

 Parent members must comprise more than one-third of council's total membership.
 Department employees are eligible to be parent members at their child's school, as long as they do not work at the particular school.

-* Jimmy Harris - President, parent representative
+* Jimmy Harris - President
-* Matt West - Vice-President, parent representative
+* Matt West - Vice-President
-* Nick Austin - Treasurer, parent representative
+* Nick Austin - Treasurer
-* Debbie Fiorenza - Minute Secretary,
+* Debbie Fiorenza - Minute Secretary
-* Dave Greenstreet, parent representative
+* Dave Greenstreet
-* Sarah Hodgson, parent representative
+* Sarah Hodgson
-* Volkan Ozturk, parent representative
+* Volkan Ozturk
-* Emmaline Paterson, parent representative
+* Emmaline Paterson
-* Danielle Ramak, parent representative
+* Danielle Ramak
-* Lucy Rogers, parent representative
+* Lucy Rogers

 ### 2020 School Council sub-committees